 Most of the events are held downtown, making it easy for people to wander between the games and activities.

-The community pays for its celebration with proceeds from a monthlong fundraising effort, in which Wrangell teens sell raffle tickets for a July 4 drawing.
-You can buy the tickets straight up, or get them with your lunch sold at downtown food booths throughout June.
+The community pays for its celebration with proceeds from a monthlong fundraising effort, in which Wrangell teens sell raffle tickets for a July 4 prize drawing.
+You can buy the tickets straight up or get them with your lunch sold at downtown food booths throughout June.

 The community also turns out in large numbers for a Christmas tree lighting, school concerts and holiday displays and, yes, more food.

 Though not an official holiday, the annual salmon derby is a highlight of Wrangell's calendar.
-Prizes are awarded for the first salmon, the largest salmon caught and other categories in the derby, usually held over several days in May and/or early June.
+Prizes are awarded for the first salmon, the largest salmon caught and other categories in the derby, usually held over several days in late May and/ or early June.

 The chamber of commerce runs the derby, the exact dates and limits set in consultation with the Alaska Department of Fish and Game.
-The details are available at wrangellfishderby.com
+The details are available at wrangellchamberofcommerce.wildapricot.org or call 907-874-3901.

-WRANGELL HARBORS READY TO ACCOMMODATE ALL MARINERS From 18-foot skiffs to 100-foot yachts to large cruise ships, Wrangell's port and harbors can accommodate boats of all sizes, welcoming travelers from across the country and overseas - and certainly from our Southeast Alaska neighborhood.
+WRANGELL HARBORS READY TO ACCOMMODATE ALL MARINERS

+From 18-foot skiffs to 100-foot yachts to large cruise ships, Wrangell's port and harbors can accommodate boats of all sizes, welcoming travelers from across the country and overseas - and certainly from our Southeast Alaska neighborhood.

 Cruise ships tie up at City Dock, a deepwater dock at the north end of town near the Stikine Inn.
-Wrangell's cruise tourism industry has grown steadily since 2014, with the exception of the pandemic seasons of 2020 and 2021.
-The community this summer could receive as many as 25,000 guests aboard cruise ships and tour boats large and small.

 Wrangell also has three borough-operated harbors with reserved and transient moorage options, two Travelifts for haul-out and a Marine Service Center where skilled services are available for boat repairs and most anything else a mariner could need.

-Heritage Harbor - a popular spot for visiting vessels - is located about a mile from the downtown shops, restaurants and grocery and hardware stores.
+Heritage Harbor - a popular spot for visiting vessels - is located about a mile from the downtown shops, restaurants, groceries and hardware stores.

 Heritage is the newest of Wrangell's harbors, with electricity and potable water on the docks, a well-maintained restroom, an all-tides boat launch and plenty of turning space to accommodate large vessels.

 The harbor is also the site of the Wrangell Mariners' Memorial, an openair gazebo and metal sculptures honoring lives lost at sea.
 Located downtown near Shakes Island, the Inner Harbor primarily serves smaller, local vessels, under 40 feet.
 Like Heritage Harbor, the Reliance Float at Inner Harbor also offers transient moorage for visiting vessels.

 Though it is five miles from town, Shoemaker Harbor is surrounded by amenities and recreational opportunities.
 A park, picnic shelter, restroom, playground and RV camping area are nearby.
 The harbor offers power, water, waste oil collection and garbage collection.

 Before arriving in town, Harbormaster Steve Miller recommends calling the department in advance to touch base with staff and ensure that there is space available.

 The summer season - especially around the Fourth of July - is particularly busy.
 Even then, "we do a pretty good job of making sure that we can accommodate everyone," Miller said.

 For more information, visit wrangell.com or call the Harbor Department at 907-874-3736.
 The Harbormaster also monitors VHF Channel 16.

-ARCTIC CHIROPRACTIC

-Dr. Omid Rahmanian

-Treating patients with:

-Headache & Neck Pain Muscle & Joint Pain Back Pain & Sciatica Shoulder & Knee Pain Sprains & Strains Sports Injuries Pinched Nerves Utilizing:

-Chiropractic Adjustment

-Therapeutic Medical Massage

-Myofascial Release

-We refer and co-manage

-patients with SEARHC O 4-C doctors as needed.
-Insurances accepted.

-We are here for you; See You Soon!

-109 Lynch Street,Wrangell ArcticChiropracticDoc@gmail.com

-Life is good when you're pain free!

-A Suite Spot and/or continental breakfast.
-We include use of the kitchen, www.asuitespotbandb.com • asuitespotak@gmail.com 970-535-4357

-☑ COMMERCIAL & SPORT ☑ FISHING GEAR & LICENSES ☑ HARDWARE & TOOLS ☑ HOUSEWARES ☑ TOYS ☑ MARINE SUPPLIES ☑ MARINE HYDRAULICS ☑ LAWN & GARDEN SUPPLIES ☑ SPORTING GOODS Mail orders given prompt attention!

-408 FRONT ST. TOLL-FREE IN ALASKA: 800-478-3334 Facebook: @Sentry Hardware & Marine - (907) 874-3336

-ACROSS FROM THE BOATYARD HAUL OUT

-THE BEST PIZZA IN SE ALASKA

-Lunch and Dinner every day.
-Pizza starting at 4 p.m.

-A full service bar with Karaoke every Saturday night, starting at 10 p.m.
-Large outdoor deck and friendly staff.

-Hungry Beaver Pizza & Marine Bar Located near Inner Harbor • 640 Shakes Street Open 7 days a week 907-874-3005 · Eat In or Take Out allincharterswrangell.com grandviewbnb.com

-- Private Baths

-- Beach Access

-- Fully Equipped Kitchen

-- Free Wifi

-- •Walking Distance to Town

-(907) 874-3225 P.O.
-Box 927 Wrangell, AK 99929 leslie@grandviewbnb.com All In Charters offers world class fishing trips, whale watching/sightseeing as well as day trips to Le Conte Glacier.

 Mass: Sunday at 11 a.m. and 5:30 p.m.

-Oldest Catholic Parish in Alaska Est 1879

-Third week each month:

-Saturday, Vigil at 5:30 p.m. and Sunday at 9 a.m.
+Oldest Catholic Parish in Alaska Est 1879 Third week each month: Saturday, Vigil at 5:30 p.m. and Sunday at 9 a.m.